 Providers generally provide one or both of the following abortion methods:

-- Medical Abortion (a.k.a.
-The Abortion Pill): This method of abortion uses a course of medication to end a pregnancy.
-It is generally available during the first 10 weeks pregnancy (up to 10 weeks after the first day of your last period).
+- Medication Abortion (a.k.a. the abortion pill): This method of abortion uses medication to end a pregnancy.
+It is generally available during the first 10-11 weeks of pregnancy (i.e., 10-11 weeks after the first day of your last period).

 Abortion costs vary by provider and length of pregnancy.
-In general, later term abortions are more expensive than earlier term abortions, and surgical abortions are more expensive than medical abortions.
-Abortions involving IV sedation (some surgical procedures) or for individuals who are Rh negative may incur additional charges.
-Chelsea’s Fund can provide financial assistance to those who require it.
+In general, later term abortions are more expensive than earlier term abortions, and procedural abortions are more expensive than medication abortions.
+Abortions involving IV sedation (some procedures) or for individuals who are Rh negative may incur additional charges.
+Chelsea’s Fund is here to provide financial assistance to those who require it.

 If you are a minor, a parent or guardian may need to be notified of your intent to receive an abortion and provide consent.
 Parental consent is currently required in Wyoming, Colorado, Montana, and Utah.
 To find out more about the specific requirements of the state where you will have the abortion and that state’s judicial bypass options, contact the clinic where you plan to get your abortion.